 By the evening, I’ve got an oil slick on the top of my head.
 It wasn’t until a few years ago that my hairdresser suggested dry shampoo.
 Where has it been all my life?

-If it’s the end of the day and I’ve got a school meeting or am heading out for a Target run, I use a little dry shampoo to make my hair more presentable (especially my side bangs).
+If it’s the end of the day and I’ve got a school meeting or am heading out for a Target run, I use a little dry shampoo to make my hair more presentable.
 With just a teeny bit of dry shampoo rubbed into the roots, it works like a charm to get rid of that oily look.
 Beyond using dry shampoo without harmful chemicals, look for non-toxic shampoo brands and non-toxic leave-in conditioner for a healthy hair routine.

 Your scalp is covered with hair follicles.
 These follicles produce sebum, the natural oil that keeps your scalp healthy and softens your hair.
 While a certain amount of natural oil is normal, excess oil buildup gives your hair a greasy look.